Updated July 7, 2023

 Some of the significant advantages are as follows:

-- It helps the investors stay well aware of what is expected from their investment in a particular country.
+- It helps the investors know what is expected from their investment in a particular country.

 - Large corporates formulate strategies based on the risk rating of a particular country.
 They can treat each country according to its economic environment.

-- It gives investors a tentative idea about a particular country’s political environment and financial health.
+- It gives investors a tentative idea about a country’s political environment and financial health.

 Some of the major disadvantages are as follows: